katcipis/katcipis.github.io/_drafts/restless-restfull.md

 to think on the problem that I was solving and started thinking on how to be RESTful.

-When the problem did not fitted my poor model of what is RESTful (whatever that actually is) I was kinda depressed, felt shame about my API, lost a lot of time trying to make it RESTful and even made it worse for the sake of being RESTful.
+When the problem did not fitted my poor model of what was RESTful (whatever that actually is) I was kinda depressed, felt shame about my API, lost a lot of time trying to make it RESTful and even made it worse for the sake of being RESTful.